Sable/matmachjs/README.md

 This will be a simple malloc implementation in WebAssembly, where we use the memory segment as the array of bytes.
 - Spec: [spec](./spec/memory_allocation.md)
 ## Memory representation
-, it is necessary to manage that memory segment and implement higher level constructs such as arrays, structs, cell-arrays, and strings.
+It is necessary to manage that memory segment and implement higher level constructs such as arrays, structs, cell-arrays, and strings.
 - Spec: [spec](./spec/memory_representation.md)